mkloubert/node-workflows/README.md

     // workflow is starting
 });

-// events for the execution
+// custom events for the execution workflow.then(function(ctx) {
-workflow.then(function(ctx) {
     // ACTION #0